Trusted-AI/AIF360/mlops/kubeflow/README.md

-# Kubeflow Pipeline components for AIF360
+# Kubeflow Pipeline Components for AIF360

 Kubeflow pipeline components are implementations of Kubeflow pipeline tasks.
 Each task takes one or more [artifacts](https://www.kubeflow.org/docs/pipelines/overview/concepts/output-artifact/)